 For a box-shaped satellite (e.g., a CubeSat) without appendages, the satellite and its corresponding OEB are one and the same.
 For a satellite having solar arrays that extend from the spacecraft body structure, the OEB would extend from the main satellite body to encompass the deployed solar arrays as well.

-As shown in the figure below, the OEB reference frame axes (depicted in RED) are defined as follows:
+As shown in the figure below, the OEB reference frame axes (depicted in RED) are defined by convention as follows:

-The OEB x-axis is along the longest dimension of the OEB (XOEB)
+The OEB x-axis is along the longest dimension of the OEB (XOEB_MAX)

-The OEB y-axis is along the intermediate dimension (yOEB)
+The OEB y-axis is along the intermediate dimension (yOEB_MED)

-The OEB z-axis is along the short dimension (zOEB).
+The OEB z-axis is along the short dimension (zOEB_MIN).

-A fixed orientation of the OEB with respect to the user-specified “PHYSDIM_FRAME” is defined using an ordered sequence of Euler rotations that map the OEB frame into the PHYSDIM_FRAME.
+A fixed orientation of the OEB with respect to the user-specified “OEB_FRAME” is defined using an ordered sequence of Euler rotations that map from the user-specified OEB_FRAME to the Optimally-Encompassing Box vector directions.
 The above figure shows the proper definitions and adopted sign conventions for Yaw, Pitch and Roll angles.
 The resulting transformation sequence is:

-xyzPHYSDIM_FRAME=cos(Yaw)-sin(Yaw)0sin(Yaw)cos(Yaw)0001×cosPitch0sinPitch010-sinPitch0cosPitch×1000cos(Roll)-sin(Roll)0sin(Roll)cos(Roll) xyzOEB
+xyzOEB=cos(Yaw)-sin(Yaw)0sin(Yaw)cos(Yaw)0001×cosPitch0sinPitch010-sinPitch0cosPitch×1000cos(Roll)-sin(Roll)0sin(Roll)cos(Roll) xyzOEB_FRAME

-The physical dimensions of the OEB (long, intermediate and short dimensions) are specified via PHYSDIM_MAX, PHYSDIM_MED and PHYSDIM_MIN respectively.
+The physical dimensions of the OEB (long, intermediate and short dimensions) are specified via OEB_MAX, OEB_MED and OEB_MIN respectively.

-The cross-sectional area as viewed along the OEB x, y and z axes (long, intermediate and short dimension directions) are specified via AREA_ALONG_PHYSDIM_MAX, AREA_ALONG_PHYSDIM_MED and AREA_ALONG_PHYSDIM_MIN, respectively.
+The cross-sectional area as viewed along the OEB x, y and z axes (long, intermediate and short dimension directions) are specified via AREA_ALONG_OEB_MAX, AREA_ALONG_OEB_MED and AREA_ALONG_OEB_MIN, respectively.

 Apparent-to-Absolute Visual Magnitude relationship (Informative)